1. Skip to content

 Despite these strong numbers, India has struggled to generate enough jobs for the millions of young people entering the labor market every year.

-Development economist Santosh Mehrotra told DW that India needs to develop a labor-intensive manufacturing strategy similar to China's.
+Development economist Santosh Mehrotra told DW that India needs to develop a labor-intensive manufacturing strategy similar to that in China.

 "In India, the demand for jobs will only be met if several different factors come together.
 Construction activity needs to continue at its current brisk pace.
-But, for the next year or two, it must be led by public sector investment, as private investment remains sluggish," said Mehrotra, a visiting professor at the Centre for Development Studies, University of Bath, England.
+But, for the next year or two, it must be led by public sector investment, as private investment remains sluggish," said Mehrotra, a visiting professor at the Centre for Development Studies at the University of Bath, England.

 According to World Bank data, India's manufacturing sector comprises 13% of GDP.
 In China, manufacturing is over a quarter of GDP.

-He added that labor-intensive manufacturing by small and medium enterprises (MSME) require a sustained support, through development programs fostering MSME manufacturing, along with training schemes for young people.
+He added that labor-intensive manufacturing by small and medium-sized enterprises require a sustained support, through development programs fostering this manufacturing sector, along with training schemes for young people.

 "A right to apprenticeship is essential," he added.